agashchandar/yagashi-contacts/README.md

 ## How to run the project?

 1. Clone or download this repository to your local machine.
 2. Open the project in the IDE.
-When the project opens the dependencies of the are automatically installed.
+Wait till the dependencies of the project are automatically installed.
 3. Open the application.properties file from `/src/main/resources/application.properties`.
-4. In the application.properties file, the password of the database is given as `root`, i.e., in the 9th line `spring.datasource.password=root`.
-Replace the `root` with your default MySQL database's password.
+4. In the application.properties file replace the root password with that of your MySQL password.
 5. In the 5th line of application.properties, the database URL is given `spring.datasource.url=jdbc:mysql://localhost:3306/smartcontact?serverTimezone=UTC`.
-Create a database called `smartcontact`(database name specified in the database URL) in MySQL.
+Create a database called `smartcontact`(database name specified in the given database URL) in MySQL.
 6. Now, run the application as SpringBoot App and manage your contacts !!

 ## Screenshots